-The Port of Miami finds itself in a unique situation by virtue of the fact that there is a significant parcel of and adjacent to the Hialeah intermodal yard that may be available for DC operations.
+The Port of Miami finds itself in a unique situation by virtue of the fact that there is a significant parcel of land adjacent to the Hialeah intermodal yard that may be available for DC operations.
 The Flagler Property is approximately 400 acres and can be used for both intermodal and distribution opportunities.
 The following analysis focuses on this potential opportunity.

-The Distribution Center (DC) and warehousing market in Florida has historically served not only retail and wholesale industries that serve the key consumption markets throughout the State with import and domestic shipments, but also the freight consolidators primarily located in South Floriida and Jacksonville to serve the export Caribbean Island and Latin American trade as well as supply cruise vessels calling the Florida ports.
+The Distribution Center (DC) and warehousing market in Florida has historically served not only retail and wholesale industries that serve the key consumption markets throughout the State with import and domestic shipments, but also the freight consolidators primarily located in South Florida and Jacksonville to serve the export Caribbean Island and Latin American trade as well as supply cruise vessels calling the Florida ports.
 The majority of DC growth in Florida has occurred in three regions:

-- Airport (MIA).
-There are also major highway and rail corridors linking the major cores of these areas. - I-4 CORRIDOR (TAMPA-LAKELAND-ORLA.NDO): Serve growing population and tourism in Central Florida.
-Also ability to serve South Florida retail and whole sale markets; excellent highway and rail access from hinterland. - high interest by Asian steamship lines to develop container terminals in JAXPORT.
+- MIAMI-DADE/BROWARD COUNTIES: Serves the South Florida retail and wholesale markets; food wholesalers near the Port of Palm Beach, Port of Miami, and Port Everglades infrastructure serve cruise and island export markets; consolidators focus on near-airport facilities to also serve the air cargo market at Miami International Airport (MIA).
+There are also major highway and rail corridors linking the major cores of these areas. - I-4 CORRIDOR (TAMPA-LAKELAND-ORLANDO): Serve growing population and tourism in Central Florida.
+Also ability to serve South Florida retail and wholesale markets; excellent highway and rail access from hinterland. - GREATER JACKSONVILLE AREA: Increasing market share; ability to serve into North/Central Florida as well as westbound; inexpensive land, low congestion; excellent highway and rail access that can also access South Florida; high interest by Asian steamship lines to develop container terminals in JAXPORT.

 Historically, the South Florida markets of Palm Beach, Broward, and Miami-Dade Counties have been significantly more expensive in terms of lease rates and operating costs than Central and Northern Florida.
 Miami-Dade County's current industrial gross (IG) asking rate is \$7.48 per square foot.
 Industrial gross differs from triple net (NNN) leases in that in a NNN agreement, the lease pays for rent and absorbs the costs of utilities, building insurance, and taxes.
 In an industrial gross arrangement, these costs are included in the rent.
 The differential from NNN to industrial gross is about \$1.50 per square foot.
-Current NNN asking lease rates in Palm Beach and Broward Counties are \$6.71 and \$7.37, respectively.
+Current NNN asking lease rates in Palm Beach and Broward Counties are \$ 6.71 and \$7.37, respectively.
 In contrast, NNN rates in Central Florida market of Tampa and Orlando range from \$5.27 to \$5.66 per foot.
 Furthermore, the Jacksonville area boasts a NNN asking rate of \$3.86 per square foot.